Ben Hall Pt 4

 This website aims to provide a comprehensive, chronological account of Australian bushranger Ben Hall's calamitous life.
 Gathered through the accounts of eyewitnesses, former gang members, government documents, as well as the reproduction of historical newspaper and N.S.W.
 Police Gazette records of Ben Hall and his associates' bushranging activities.
 (All related articles incorporated into the narrative are coloured and transcribed as originally published.)

-"Hall is the only one of the three who cultivates any mustache or whiskers, and he is getting fat."
+"Hall is the only one of the three who cultivates any moustache or whiskers, and he is getting fat."

 BEN HALL, IN BRAIDWOOD:- On Thursday evening last a rumour gained currency, that the notorious knight of the road, Ben Hall, had been in Braidwood during the day.
 A person in the town who knew him in other, and no doubt, to him, happier days, is said to have recognised him at a public-house.
 There are, however, so many recognition of these outlaws taking place every day in various parts of the country that they are beginning not to "go down," and the cry of the wolf passes unheeded.